dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-Churches.md

 The medieval church was rebuilt in the 1870s as it was in much need of restoration and repair.

-The name of the place derives from the Old English "stoc" (meaning a place or a secondary settlement) and the nearby river Tern.
+The name of the place derives from the Old English 'stoc' (meaning a place or a secondary settlement) and the nearby river Tern.
 ![](../1shropshire/assets/images/churches/2020-02-23_15_09_35_DSC_6521_DxO.jpg)

 # Name: St Milburgh, Stoke St Milborough